jovisai/opengraph_link_preview/readme.md

 ```

 As you can see, the project uses gunicorn WSGI server for deployment.
-The last line confirms that memcache connection successfull.
+The last line confirms that memcache connected successfully.
 If you wish to change the connection parameters in case
 your memcache is hosted somewhere else then change the config in the .env file.

 To test the api from command line you can try the below-mentioned curl command: